fslev/cucumber-jutils/Readme.md

 ```

 # <a name="utility-classes"></a> 5.
 Utility classes
-- `ScenarioVarsUtils` for setting and parsing scenario variables
+- `ScenarioVarsUtils` - it sets and parses scenario variables
-- `ScenarioVarsParser` for parsing a String for scenario variables and SpEL expressions
+- `ScenarioVarsParser` - it parses a String for scenario variables and SpEL expressions
-- `ScenarioUtils` for fast access to the underlying Cucumber `Scenario.class` and for writing:
+- `ScenarioUtils` - fast access to the underlying Cucumber `Scenario.class` and used for writing:
 ```javascript
 @Inject
 private ScenarioUtils scenarioUtils;